 This example shows operation of a Kinetic Energy Recovery System (KERS) on a Formula 1 car.
 The model permits the benefits to be explored.
 During braking, energy is stored in a lithium-ion battery and ultracapacitor combination.
 It is assumed that a maximum of 400KJ of energy is to be delivered in one lap at a maximum power of 60KW.
 Design parameters are the weight of the battery, ultracapacitor and motor-generator.
 If these parameters are all set to the very small value of 0.01kg, the lap time is 95.0 seconds, this corresponding to a car with no KERS.
-With default values set here, approximately 1/3 of a second is saved on the lap time when using Strategy 1 which uses any available electrical power when not braking.
-Strategy 2 applies KERS only to selected corners, and requires a larger ultracapacitor to show any significant benefit.
+With default values set here, approximately 1/4 of a second is saved on the lap time when using any available electrical power when not braking.
+Applying KERS only to selected corners requires a larger ultracapacitor to show any significant benefit.

 This model shows how Simscape™ Electronics™ and Simscape™ can be used to support system-level design.
 The KERS performance is a complex trade-off between the masses of the three main components (battery, ultracapacitor and motor-generator), plus the energy-management strategy.
 The KERS system adds mass which reduces acceleration due to the engine.
 The stored electrical energy from braking must more than compensate for this.
 Lithium-ion batteries have a very high energy per unit mass but a poor power per unit mass.
 Conversely an ultracapacitor has relatively low energy per unit mass, but a very high power per unit mass which suits this particular application.

 The plot below shows the vehicle speed during a single lap.
 The driver knows the maximum speed the vehicle should be travelling at the corners on the track and applies the brakes to achieve that speed in the corner.